 1. let us say we film an interview of 10 minutes

 2. we make the recording with a professional camera, because we assume that the material will be used several times and in different scenarios:

-- presentation to customers and employees on a large screen at the annual reception
+presentation to customers and employees on a large screen at a corporate event

 3. Because the material for these various applications is still being processed, we choose a higher quality standard in order to have the greatest possible freedom at the editing suite: It is shot in HD with a specification of "1080p24" (don't get confused).
 A few examples:

 for YouTube and social media use a "h.264 / mp4" would be sufficient - for a 10 minutes interview this would be a file size of almost 4 GB